The Succulent Plant Page goes to Families of Succulent Plants goes to

 Glottiphyllum regium N.E.
 Brown 1928 Syn.
 G. compressum L. Bolus 1931

-A mat-forming plant whose rosettes are formed from elongated, keel-shaped green leaves with pointed tips arranged on a single axis (distichous).
+A mat-forming succulent plant whose rosettes are formed from elongated, keel-shaped green succulent leaves with pointed tips arranged on a single axis (distichous).
 The flowers are bright yellow.

 Native to the Calitzdorp region of the Western Cape of South Africa.